 The Halifax Regional Municipality, in partnership with the Province of Nova Scotia, Ground Search & Rescue and Joint Emergency Management volunteer teams, is making emergency drinking water available for free to residents with dry wells.

 Beginning Aug.
-13 through Sept.
-10, residents can collect:
+13 until further notice, residents can collect:

 - Four litres per person per day